mulderp/mulderp.github.com/_posts/2017-08-21-beethoven-on-coursera.md

 title: Books on physical software
 tags: music
 ---
-The last months passed by quickly.
-Over the summer I was reading some books:
+The summer time I was lucky enough to find more time for reading as usual.
+Here are some books that I touched:

 * ["Losing the Signal: The Untold Story Behind the Extraordinary Rise and Spectacular Fall of BlackBerry"](https://www.goodreads.com/book/show/25602451-losing-the-signal): This book is about the history of BlackBerry.
 One of the company's founder [Mike Lazaridis](https://en.wikipedia.org/wiki/Mike_Lazaridis) had access to an early version of [Mobitex](https://en.wikipedia.org/wiki/Mobitex) - the predecessors of wireless data networks.
 The book is a very good overview about the beginnings and developments of mobile data networks in the 90ies: Paging, Motorola and US Robotics a popular modem provider.
 The history of BlackBerry also shows the impact of data networks on the evolution of mobile devices.